-The London Mural Festival is an event taking place in London throughout September 2020.
-Locations across the city will have new pieces of street art created.
-Artists from across the UK and the World will be taking part.
+The London Mural Festival was a street art event taking place in London throughout September and October 2020.
+Locations across the city had new pieces of street art created.
+Over 100 artists from across the UK and the World took part in the festival.
 This post and map reveals exactly where you can find each new mural.
 We’ll also keep adding to it over the festival.

 Map of London Mural Festival Locations